B-Aldridge/sql-challenge/README.md

 ##Data Modeling

-To start, an Entity Relationship Diagram was created using https://www.quickdatabasediagrams.com/
+To start, an Entity Relationship Diagram (ERD) was created using https://www.quickdatabasediagrams.com/

 ![image1](ERD.png)